Istyu/Cod4-asset-extractor/README.md

 ## Why is it good to inject this
 - The extractor mode only then it works if you `set developer 2`
 - E.g.: +set fs_game mods/[your mod name] +exec server.cfg +set dedicated 0 +set developer 2
+- If you inject this, you don't need to set the developer to 2